 26. It is the opinion of some of these ancient historians that these giants [tall ones] descended from the same Chichimecas mentioned earlier, and they say that in these northern lands, where the ancient Chichimeca Empire was located that there are villages where there are still men living who are over thirty hands tall.
 And it is of no wonder, that even our own Spaniards have not yet entered into the interior of the lands, but have only traveled along the coastal areas such as the lands of the Chicoranos and the Duharezases, and they have found men in these parts who are eleven and twelve hands in height, and have been told that there are others even taller.
 19 (See Figure 11 -2.)

 - 19 One hand is considered equivalent to 4 inches, in which cases the extremes of the above measurements are 4 feet to 10 feet.
-From an archaeological point of view, the Otmec were large people-but not necessarily tall people.
+From an archaeological point of view, the Otmec were large people–but not necessarily tall people.
 (See Figure 11-2.)
 Many scholars brush off the comment about giants as being Indian superstitions, saying that the large bones are remains of elephants.
 Too much consistency is evident, however, to ignore the idea of a large race of people.
-Although a discrepancy exists between 30 hands and I I or 12 hands tall, the facts that the Book of Mon-non Jaredites, the archaeological Olmecs, and the Quinametzin of Ixtlilxochitl are all large people and that they all lived in the Land Northward, the northern country, or the northern lands lend credibility to the above statements.
-The northern lands of both the Olmecs and Ixtlilxochitl are the area along the Gulf of Mexico in the State of Veracruz.
+Although a discrepancy exists between 30 hands and 11 or 12 hands tall, the facts that the Book of Mormon Jaredites, the archaeological Olmecs, and the Quinametzin of Ixtlilxochitl are all large people and that they all lived in the Land Northward, the northern country, or the northern lands lend credibility to the above statements.
+The northern lands of both the Olmecs and Ixtlilxochitl are the area along the Gulf of Mexico (or Texas, New Mexico, etc?).
 This area appears to be the same area as the Land Northward in Jaredite history.

 27. The greatest destruction that occurred among the Quinametzin was in the year and date that the natives call CE Toxtli, signifying the date 1 Rabbit, 299 years after the birth of Jesus Christ, and with them ended the third age, which was called Ecatonatiuh, because of the great winds and earthquakes.
 And almost everyone was destroyed.
 20